embeddedinn/embeddedinn.github.io/_posts/2024-08-25-Building-a-loadbalanced-production-infrastructure-in-aws.md

   - The load balancer is configured as a VPC link on the API Gateway that exposes the services to the public.
 - A load balancer and API Gateway should be used to distribute the traffic.

+The complete setup as seen in AWS application composer would look like this:

+{% include image.html
+    img="images/posts/aws_production_lb/fullSetup.png"
+    width="800"
+    caption="AWS Application Composer view of the setup"
+%}

 ## Architecture

 The Diagram below shows an approximation of the architecture that we will be setting up.
 Details will be discussed in the following sections.